 I still prefer the others for pure image quality, but this is no slouch.

 This is probably the best compact camera, but you do give up some simplicity in operation and, in my opinion, your DSLR is standing by when you need more features.
 It does have a tilt-screen and viewfinder which are nice.
-The quality is the same as the newer versions IV and V which have features you might not need so the version III is usually ideal.
+The quality is the same as the newer versions IV, V and VI which have features you might not need so the version III is usually ideal.

 SanDisk Extreme PRO 32GB 95MB/s Class 10 SDHC Memory Card.